Florida Self-Defense Laws and Stand Your Ground

 Strategic Considerations for Immunity Hearings

-An experienced attorney may recommend skipping the immunity hearing to avoid exposing the defendant to cross-examination, especially since testimony given at the hearing can be used as substantive evidence at trial under Cruz v.
+Critical Strategy Warning: Cruz v.
+State An experienced attorney may recommend skipping the immunity hearing entirely.
+Why?
+Because testimony given at the immunity hearing can be used as substantive evidence at trial under Cruz v.
 State.
+Consequently, testifying at the hearing may expose you to damaging cross-examination that the prosecution can replay for the jury.

-Self-defense cases move fast, and early decisions can shape the entire outcome of your case.
+Self-defense cases move fast, and early decisions can shape the entire outcome.
 Whether you should testify at an immunity hearing, pursue Stand Your Ground protections, or preserve your testimony for trial depends on a careful, fact-driven strategy.
-These are not decisions to make alone—or with an attorney who does not routinely handle serious self-defense litigation.

-At The Brancato Law Firm, P.A., Attorney Rocky Brancato brings more than 25 years of experience in major felony and self-defense cases.
-We evaluate every angle—from immunity to trial posture—to protect your rights and strengthen your defense.
+Tampa Criminal Defense Attorney Rocky Brancato brings more than 25 years of experience in major felony and self-defense cases.
+As former Chief Operations Officer of the Hillsborough County Public Defender’s Office, he led and mentored a staff of over 100 attorneys handling serious criminal cases.
+He evaluates every angle—from immunity to trial posture—to protect your rights and strengthen your defense.

 Frequently Asked Questions About Florida Self-Defense Laws